dblanding/PicoBot-dev/readme.md

 ![Run #2](imgs/run2.png)

-### Instead of Tele-Op, program robot to drive a Search & Rescue pattern
+### Revise driving program: Replace Tele-Operation with a program to drive along a Search & Rescue pattern
 * First, do a simple right turn and adjust TRACK_WIDTH until Odometer pose_angle agrees with IMU yaw angle
 * Next, drive a long straight leg with a goal_angle = 0 to make sure that pose_angle and yaw are nearly equal at the end of the leg.
 * Now we're ready to drive the S&R pattern